MetOffice/simulation-systems/source/FurtherDetails/glossary.rst

 Simulation Systems and Deployment Team:
     The team responsible for the oversight of these working practices.
-For more information see here :ref:`ssd`
+For more information see here :ref:`simIT`

 Simulation Systems Governance Group:
     The governing body that oversees the work of the Simulation Systems and